ThomasBleijendaal/RapidCMS/QUICKSTART.md

 1. Create a custom button an have it `@inherit BaseButton`.
-2. Have an editor use your button by calling `editor.AddCustomButton<YourCustomActionHandler>(typeof(YourCustomButton))` and create a `YourCustomActionHandler` which implements `ButtonSetupActionHandler`.
+2. Have an editor use your button by calling `editor.AddCustomButton<YourCustomActionHandler>(typeof(YourCustomButton))` and create a `YourCustomActionHandler` which implements `IButtonActionHandler`.

 ## Creating custom modals